-The Company intends to develop these applications toward commercial use since they address important unmet medical and industrial challenges.
+The Company continues to explore and develop the commercial applicability of this technology to address important unmet medical and industrial challenges.

 On February 24, 2015, the United States Patent and Trademark Office issued patent number 8,961,984 titled "Surface Coated Structures and Methods" protecting claims in the areas above.